-The value of working with a financial advisor varies by person and advisors are legally prohibited from promising returns, but research suggests people who work with a financial advisor feel more at ease about their finances and could end up with about 15% more money to spend in retirement.
+The value of working with a financial advisor varies by person, and advisors are legally prohibited from promising returns.
+But research suggests that people who work with a financial advisor feel more at ease about their finances and could end up with about 15% more money to spend in retirement.1

-Being aware of these seven common blunders when choosing an advisor can help you find peace of mind, and avoid years of stress.
+Being aware of these seven mistakes when choosing an advisor can help you find peace of mind and potentially avoid years of stress.

 1. Hiring an Advisor Who Is Not a Fiduciary